Redis Streams Storage

 Korvet supports two types of compression:

-Compresses individual message values at rest in Redis Streams:
+Compresses the stored record value at rest in Redis Streams:

 -